Al Qaeda leader Zawahri urges Syrians to unite against Assad, U.S.

 Zawahri’s last audio message dates to April, when he also urged Muslims to unite and support Jihad to create a state governed by Islamic law.

-(This story has been corrected to fix “sectarian” to “party” in paragraph three quote)

-Reporting By Ahmed Tolba; Writing by Maha El Dahan; Editing by Sami Aboudi, Jon Boyle and Sonya Hepinstall
+Reporting By Ahmed Tolba, Writing by Maha El Dahan; editing by Sami Aboudi and Jon Boyle